IntelliTect/Coalesce/docs/stacks/vue/coalesce-vue-vuetify/components/c-select.md

 ## Slots

-`#item="{ item, search }"` - Slot used to customize the text of both items inside the list, as well as the text of selected items.
+`#item="{ item: TModel, search: string }"` - Slot used to customize the text of both items inside the list, as well as the text of selected items.
 By default, items are rendered with [c-display](/stacks/vue/coalesce-vue-vuetify/components/c-display.md).
 Slot is passed a parameter `item` containing a [model instance](/stacks/vue/layers/models.md), and `search` containing the current search query.

-`#list-item="{ item, search }"` - Slot used to customize the text of items inside the list.
+`#list-item="{ item: TModel, search: string, selected: boolean }"` - Slot used to customize the text of items inside the list.
 If not provided, falls back to the `item` slot.
+Contents are wrapped in a `v-list-item-title`.

-`#selected-item="{ item, search }"` - Slot used to customize the text of selected items.
+`#selected-item="{ item: TModel, search: string, remove: () => void }"` - Slot used to customize the text of selected items.
 If not provided, falls back to the `item` slot.
+The `remove` function will deselect the item and is only valid when using multi-select.